nehap86/Twitter/README.md

 This project shows to pull tweets from the Twitter web API and classifies tweets for hashtags- according to the sentiments i.e,anger,disgust,fear,joy etc using a positive and negative wordlist.
 Tweets are visualized in R using twitterR and ggplot2 packages and their performance are compared.

 The code is divided in following parts
-* Extracting Tweets from Twitter web API  using your developer's account access(token and key).
+* Extracting Tweets from Twitter web API  using your developer's account Consumer(API Key & API Secret)access(token and key).
 * Cleaning tweets using  data preprocessing.
 * Calculate sentiment score for each tweets for a hashtag.
 * Bifurcate tweets as positive and negative,and visulaize using plots and wordclouds